1 Working out how much money you need

 We take into account ways of meeting your needs which may work well for you and do not require County Council funding.

 We use the same method for everyone needing support to make sure it is a fair way to allocate money - this is called the resource allocation system.
+There may be some flexibility if you have higher or more complex needs.

 The money you receive is called a personal budget.